Click On The Links Below For Information On Community Youth Services

 North Vancouver City Youth Services: The City of North Vancouver recognizes young people as a vital part of our community and is committed to ensuring that our services and programs meet the best interests of youth.
 From volunteer and recreational opportunities, to career training and out-trips, the City administers programs that encourage young people to participate in our community and gain valuable new experiences.

-Youth Safe House Program: The North Shore Youth Safe House is a place where youth can come and find a comfortable and secure place to stay.
+North Shore Youth Safe House: The North Shore Youth Safe House is a place where youth can come and find a comfortable and secure place to stay.
 The Safe House is staffed by caring and friendly youth workers 24 hours a day, 7 days a week.
 The North Shore Youth Safe House is operated by Hollyburn Family Services Society, a caring and committed service provider to the North Shore Community.
 If you are couch surfing, have been kicked out of home or evicted, are at risk of harm or abuse, need a safe place to stay, afraid to go home, or need a cooling off period OR are a parent or caregiver in need of a place to turn then they can help.

 Child and Youth Mental Health (a division of the Ministry of Children and Families): Offering 1-1 counselling, as well as counselling for the following groups: